dbuezas/viewjs/README.md

   - behavior and styling may be extended/overridden/customized by inheritance/cascading

 ### View Controller (runtime/behavior point of view)
-  - JavaScript prototype object providing scoped/configurable behavior across all instances of a view component
+  - Constructor and prototype object providing common behavior across all instances of a view component

 ### View Bundle (resource/graphical representation point of view)
   - collection of resources providing means for a common graphical representation across all instances of a view component